sert121/BitExplorer/README.md

 # BitExplorer
-This application allows exploration of the BTC Testnet ledger, by offering different features not currently available at other BTC explorers.
+This application allows exploration of the BTC Testnet ledger, by offering different features not currently available at other BTC explorers .

 ## Installation